AndreasKunar/privateGPT/README.md

 # My Changes to privateGPT

-This is a fork of [imartinez/privateGPT] to play around with my ideas for changes/improvements.
+This is my fork of [imartinez/privateGPT](https://github.com/imartinez/privateGPT) for playing around with my ideas for changes/improvements.

 ## Clarifications - Setup